 What is Hojicha?

 Hojicha is a type of Japanese roasted green tea.
 It originated from Kyoto, Japan, around the 1920s with the arrival of mechanical harvesting.
-The lower grade tea leaves and stems are used for making this tea.
+Different from Sencha green tea or gyokuro tea which is produced from young tea leaf, the lower grade tea leaves and stems are used for making this tea.
 After harvest and steam, it comes through a high heat roasting process.
 Younger tea leaves are delicate and not suitable for this type of roasting.

-The amount of tea leaves, twigs, stems, or stalks used in making hojicha is different from maker to maker.
-But it is regarded as a smart move from tea merchants that use the roasting process to transform mature tea leaves and other parts of tea plants into a charming tea.
+The amount of tea leaves, twigs, stems, or stalks used in making this roasted green tea is different from maker to maker.
+But it is regarded as a smart move from tea merchants that use the roasting technique to transform mature tea leaves and other parts of tea plants into a charming tea.
 The tea has a reddish-brown color, unlike the yellowish-green color often associated with Japanese tea.

 The roasting process gives it the unique smokiness in both its aroma and taste.
 Hojicha is naturally less astringent, earthy with a mellow sweetness.
 It smells so good some tea vendors in Japan roast it near their entrances, enticing customers to come in.
 People enjoy this tea by steeping it like other green tea.
 But the toastiness and addictive flavor of hojicha are suitable for many drinks and desserts.
 Today it comes far from its humble origin, reaching countries and people around the world.